 Consumers, competitors, relevant institutions and organisations are entitled to apply to the Advertising Board.
-For bringing a civil action, on the other hand, the plaintiff must have suffered damage from the unlawful advertisement.
+To bring a civil action, on the other hand, the plaintiff must have suffered damage from the unlawful advertisement.

 Which party bears the burden of proof?

 Investigations conducted before the Advertising Board are an inquisitorial process.
-Therefore, the Board collects evidence regarding the violation ex officio.
-The advertiser can also submit information and documents to the Board.
+Therefore, the Advertising Board collects evidence regarding the violation ex officio.
+The advertiser can also submit information and documents to the Advertising Board.

 In the case of a civil action regarding a deceptive advertisement and unfair commercial practice, the advertiser bears the burden of proof in terms of proving that the advertisement is in accordance with the advertising rules.
 The advertiser must provide scientifically valid information and documentation.